繁體简体 English

 Choice of Mediator

 The term "choice of mediator" implies a process of deliberation and decision-making.
-No formal mechanism for objecting to the appointment of particular mediators exists, but in practice the parties to mediation could ask mediators to withdraw for reasons of conflict of interest.
-In mediation programs or schemes, administrators generally assign mediators without party involvement.
+No formal mechanism for objecting to the appointment of particular mediators exists, In practice the parties to mediation could request to withdraw the appointment of mediator for reasons of conflict of interest.
+If the parties wish to appoint a mediator though certain mediation programs or schemes, administrators generally assign mediators without parties’ involvement.
 The following are useful factors of consideration for selecting a mediator:

 Personal Attributes;